 Why was Felix successful at wooing Calhoun?
 Well... he fixes things and she has a broken heart.

-Adding to this, there's the part where he kisses her on the cheek at the end of the movie after Sugar Rush is saved.
+Adding to this, there's the part where he hops up and kisses her on the cheek at the end of the movie after Sugar Rush is saved.
 Mary does this to him at the end of his own game after he is victorious.
-It wasn't just an impulsive reaction—he was rewarding her victory as a Nicelander would.
+It wasn't just an impulsive reaction — he was rewarding her victory as a Nicelander would.

 Alternately, when jumping out doesn't work, what do most gamers do?
 Spam the jump button until they die, a track Felix was well on until Calhoun calmed him down.